Level and decreasing life insurance

 We offer two options when you apply for life insurance - level term or decreasing term.
 Level term means the amount paid out is fixed over the lifetime of the policy, so the purchasing power will be reduced by the effect of inflation.
 Decreasing term decreases the amount paid out over the lifetime of the policy broadly in line with mortgage or loan repayments.

-Available to new customers with a Clubcard who apply by 11th October and then buy the policy.
-Quote promotional code L8GPB to get £80 in Tesco Gift Cards.
+Available to new customers with a Clubcard who apply by 27th December 2016 and then buy the policy.
+Quote promotional code LP57B to get £75 in Tesco Gift Cards.
 Additional terms and conditions

 How does it work?